deepseek-ai/DeepSeek-V3/README.md

 #### System Requirements

 > [!NOTE]
 > Linux with Python 3.10 only.
-Mac and Windows are not supported.
+On macOS use Ollama and Kerlig.
+Windows is not supported.

 Dependencies:
 ```